James Matra

-James Mario Matra (1746 – 29 March 1806), sailor and diplomat, was an American-born midshipman on the voyage by James Cook to Botany Bay in 1770.
+James Mario Matra (c.
+1746 – 29 March 1806), sailor and diplomat, was a Province of New York-born midshipman on the voyage by James Cook to Botany Bay in 1770.
 He was the first person of Corsican heritage to visit the future nation of Australia.
+The suburb of Matraville in New South Wales is named after him.
+This suburb is less than 2 kilometres away from Botany Bay.